bb-Ricardo/check_redfish/README.md

 ### Hewlett Packard Enterprise
 Almost all Server which have iLO4 (>=2.50), iLO5 (>=1.40) or iLO6 should work
+IMPORTANT:
+* newer iLO5 firmware reports some storage components twice as the data is present in two locations
+Models:
 * ProLiant BL460c Gen8
 * ProLiant BL460c Gen9
 * ProLiant BL460c Gen10